Cruise Review: The NCL Breakaway With Kids

 • The under-3s have a Dora and Diego-themed playroom to themselves and at least one activity a day that they can do with their parents.
 A younger TT would have loved painting with spaghetti.

-• The 3-to-12s have Splash Academy, a two-story space with decorations that changed to reflect daily themes.
+• The Breakaway’s Kids Clubs start at age 3, The 3-to-12s have Splash Academy, a two-story space with decorations that changed to reflect daily themes.
 For 3-to-5s, activities like a fairy tale parade, jungle safari and pajama party had TT (now 5½) asking to go to Splash at least once a day when we were at sea (so we got to relax on the quiet, adults only H2O sundeck and to see several shows).
 The 6-to-9s, who use the kids’ club the most, had Survivor- and spy-themed games that encourage teamwork and roleplaying.
 This group and the 10-to-12s also threw themselves into poolside activities like cannonball contests.

 • Teens have Entourage, a dimly lit lounge with couches, games, video screens, and counselors who enforce a no-grown-ups policy.

 The Breakaway’s Pool Scene